-Where are you planning on going next year?
+Is there anywhere in particular you are planning on going next year?

-Having enjoyed this trip to Ireland so much I’m definitely considering a another “business” trip soon.
+Having enjoyed this trip to Ireland so much I’m definitely considering another “business” trip shortly!

 The next destination will probably be Scotland – my Dad’s homeland – famed for its Salmon and smoke houses.
 I just need to find a long lost cousin still living up there to stay with for a few nights!

 One of the great things about Artisan foods is there’s always something new to discover!

 Do you have any favourite smoked foods or preparation tips?

 If you do get in touch and let me know – you can do it on Facebook or Twitter too!